MeganPaffrath/full-stack/life/life.md

 - Just being at your desk does not mean you are working.
 It is important to be in a state of flow.
 - Really separate work from other tasks.
 Put all attention into this one thing.
 Avoid thinking about other things and doing other things.

+# Bad Events

+- "There are things in life that you can change, and some that you cannot.
+The things that you cannot change usually involve other people.
+The things you can change are how you view a situation and how you act." -Angela Yu